Tuesday, December 14, 2010

 An incident in this week's parsha exemplifies Avraham's tension between otherness and non-otherness.
 In his negotiations to acquire a burial plot for his wife he states: "ger v'toshav anochi imachem - A stranger and a resident I am with you (23:4)."
 Within one sentence contains the core of the seemingly paradoxical existence that Avraham championed and the existence that was transmitted to us through the generations of Jewish faith.

 To be of the world and not of it simultaneously means to live a life that fully appreciates the positives of the surrounding cultures.
 It means cultivating a discourse of respect and appreciation for people who are not Jewish and it means striving to be a model citizen in whatever country we live in.
+It also means staying true to our traditions, values and heritage and being above the fray of what is not so positive about the society we live in.

 The life we are called to lead, the life modeled on Avraham, is not a necessarily easy life nor is it meant to be.
 However, to be in the creative tension of "ger v'toshav" can help shape us into spectacularly vibrant, thinking, God-centered people who while rooted in our majestic mesorah are also civil and respectful central actors in the public square.